ulfschneider/markdown-it-fitmedia/README.md

 <img alt="Image of Spitfire tool" src="/img/spitfire/spitfire.jpg" loading="lazy" style="aspect-ratio:750/388;">
 ```

-html in your markdown, like for example
+Also, html in your markdown, like for example

 ```
 <figure>